 Annual environmental watering priorities for surface water (annual priorities) have been prepared for the SAMR WRP area since 2013 in accordance with Basin Plan requirements.
 The Basin Plan provides for the level of detail in annual priorities to vary according to local conditions, and statutory and other arrangements prevailing in the water resource plan area (Section 8.24).
-It also allows for a single instrument to identify annual priorities for greater than one year (s8.23).
-Due to the nature of the region and minimal, if any, change in annual priorities from year-to-year, the information presented within this document represents the annual priorities for the SAMR WRP area for two water years, being 2023/24 and 2024/25.
+It also allows for a single instrument to identify annual priorities for two or more years (ss8.23(b)).
+Due to the nature of the region, there is only planned environmental water in the area, and given there has been no changes to the rules related to environmental water, the information presented within this document represents the annual priorities for the SAMR WRP area for five water years, being 2025/26 to 2029/30.
+In the event there is a change in rules over the next 5 years, annual SAMR Priorities will be updated.
 The development of these annual priorities is in accordance with the principles and methods described in Part 6 of Chapter 8 of the Basin Plan and enables South Australia to meet its obligations under the Basin Plan (Chapter 8 - Environmental Watering Plan).